Assassination Classroom: Grand Siege on Koro-sensei: Gameplay

 Assassination Classroom: Grand Siege on Koro-sensei is an action game where players control a middle school student of the Kunugigaoka Junior High School.
 The game is divided into several different missions, featuring different requirements for the missions to be cleared, although they primarily revolve around defeating the student's homeroom teacher, Koro-sensei, within a given time limit.
 Defeating Koro-sensei is done via the use of different types of firearms and by setting traps, and placing traps in sequence will produce combos, dealing greater damage.
-If a trap is triggered at a close range, the player will enter "fever time", allowing Koro-sensei to be rapidly shot.
+If a trap is triggered at close range, the player will enter "fever time", allowing Koro-sensei to be rapidly shot.

-Certain missions sees the player as Koro-sensei, who has to avoid being defeated by the students through the use of different attacks and moves.
+Certain missions see the player as Koro-sensei, who has to avoid being defeated by the students through the use of different attacks and moves.

 Development and release

 Assassination Classroom: Grand Siege on Koro-sensei was developed and published by Bandai Namco Games.
 Bandai Namco first became familiar with Assassination Classroom through the development of the fighting game J-Stars Victory VS, which features Koro-sensei as a playable character.
 The game is an adaptation of the Assassination Classroom manga series created by Yusei Matsui.

 The game was first announced in October 2014 via an issue of Weekly Shōnen Jump, which Assassination Classroom was then being serialized in.
 Further gameplay and release details were unveiled by Bandai Namco through promotional videos and screenshots in the following months.
 The game was released on March 12, 2015, for the Nintendo 3DS, exclusively in Japan.